Overview

 Description

 Wildfire Community Preparedness Day (WCPD) is a campaign that encourages people and organizations everywhere to come together on a single day to take action to raise awareness and reduce wildfire risks.
 The theme for this year's WCPD, taking place on Saturday, May 3, is Defending the Home Ignition Zone (HIZ).
-Join this NVFC Roundtable Talk to hear subject matter experts from across the country discuss show to use WCPD to educate your community and learn what other fire departments are doing to get involved to support their community WCPD activities.
+Join this NVFC Roundtable Talk to hear subject matter experts from across the country discuss how to use WCPD to educate your community and learn what other fire departments are doing to get involved to support their community WCPD activities.

 Day and Time

-May 1, 2025 - 1400-1500 EST
+May 1, 2025 - 1400-1500 ET

 Presenters